 - evaluation of customer behaviour in the use of services and payment discipline for the purpose of prevention receivables that may have an impact on O2's decision-making on the terms of concluding further contracts with the Customer in cases where the decision to conclude or not to conclude another contract is not automated (legitimate interest of O2)

 - debt collection and other customer disputes (legitimate interest of O2)

-- recording and monitoring of calls to the customer line (contractual performance)
+- recording and monitoring of calls to the customer line (performance of the contract)

 - obtaining evidence in the event of the need to defend the rights of O2, including business monitoring (legitimate interest of O2)

 - records of misuse of electronic communications networks and services (legitimate interest of O2)

 Personal data for these specific purposes are processed to the extent necessary for the fulfilment of these purposes and for the time necessary to their achievement or for a period directly set forth in the legislation.
 Personal data is deleted or anonymized afterwards.
 The basic deadlines for the processing of personal data are available below.